Sharp error estimates on a stochastic structure-preserving scheme in computing effective diffusivity of 3D chaotic flows: Numerical Examples

-We also compare the performance of the symplectic scheme and Euler scheme in computing the effective diffusivity for the Kolmogrov flow.
+We also compare the performance of the symplectic scheme and Euler scheme in computing the effective diffusivity for the Kolmogorov flow.
 Specifically, we implement the symplectic scheme and Euler scheme with time step $\Delta t=0.1$ and $\Delta t=0.01$, respectively.
-In Fig.\ref{fig:eg8f1}, we find that (1) the symplectic scheme with $\Delta t=0.1$ and $\Delta t=0.01$ will give similar results in computing the effective diffusivity; (2) the symplectic scheme and the Euler scheme with $\Delta t=0.01$ will give almost the same convergent results in computing the effective diffusivity, which provides evidence that our statement on the Kolmogrov flow (i.e., the sub-maximal enhancement phenomenon) is correct; (3) the Euler scheme with $\Delta t=0.1$ gives wrong results but the symplectic scheme with $\Delta t=0.1$ gives acceptable results, which provides evidence that the symplectic scheme is very robust in computing the effective diffusivity.
+In Fig.\ref{fig:eg8f1}, we find that (1) the symplectic scheme with $\Delta t=0.1$ and $\Delta t=0.01$ will give similar results in computing the effective diffusivity; (2) the symplectic scheme and the Euler scheme with $\Delta t=0.01$ will give almost the same convergent results in computing the effective diffusivity, which provides evidence that our statement on the Kolmogorov flow (i.e., the sub-maximal enhancement phenomenon) is correct; (3) the Euler scheme with $\Delta t=0.1$ gives wrong results but the symplectic scheme with $\Delta t=0.1$ gives acceptable results, which provides evidence that the symplectic scheme is very robust in computing the effective diffusivity.
 In this example, the symplectic scheme approximately achieves a $10\times$ speedup over the Euler scheme.

-Fig.\ref{fig:eg8f2} and Fig.\ref{fig:eg8f3} show different behaviors of the numerical effective diffusivity $\langle\frac{p(t)^2}{2t}\rangle$ obtained using the symplectic scheme and the Euler scheme with respect to computational time.
+Fig.\ref{fig:eg8f2} and Fig.\ref{fig:eg8f3} show different behaviors of the numerical effective diffusivity $\frac{\mathbb{E}[x_1(t)^2]}{2t}$ obtained using the symplectic scheme and the Euler scheme with respect to computational time.
 Specifically, Fig.\ref{fig:eg8f2} shows $T=12000$ is quite enough for $D_0\geq10^{-6}$.
-And in Fig.\ref{fig:eg8f3}, it seems that in Euler scheme, the diffusion time is much smaller.
-Our understanding is that the numerical diffusion in Euler scheme helps reach its own diffusion time earlier.
-In Fig.\ref{fig:eg8f4}, we also study the convergence rate of the symplectic scheme in computing the effective diffusivity for the Kolmogorov flow \eqref{eqn:Kflow}.
-We find that the convergence rate is $\mathcal{O}(\Delta t^{1.3043})$ in this example.
+And in Fig.\ref{fig:eg8f3}, it seems that in Euler scheme, the diffusion time is much smaller. { Similar to our investigation in ABC flows, this may { be} due to the excess numerical dissipation generated by the Euler scheme.} In Fig.\ref{fig:eg8f4}, we also study the convergence rate of the symplectic scheme in computing the effective diffusivity for the Kolmogorov flow \eqref{eqn:Kflow}.
+We find that the convergence rate is { $\mathcal{O}(\Delta t^{1.3})$} in this example.